 Finally, don’t forget to use the internet.
-These are the best online places for buying second-hand furniture
+There are many online marketplaces for buying second-hand furniture

-Etsy is best know as a source for handmade items, but did you know that it also has a huge selection of vintage pieces and antiques?
+Etsy is best known as a source for handmade items, but did you know that it also has a huge selection of vintage pieces and antiques?